cinc-project/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

 4. Check the status of the Automate node, and then attempt to run the restore command from the bastion host.

-5. To change the `base_path` or `path`, follow the steps below for performing a backup
+5. To change the `base_path` or `path`, follow the steps below for performing a backup.

    * File System